-MultiSequence Inc. is a software company committed to support customers through innovative products and services.
-We specialize in enterprise solutions around Machine Learning, Data Analysis and Visualization.
+MultiSequence Inc. is a software company specialized in solutions around Machine Learning, Computer Vision, Process Automation, Data Processing and Visualization.

 Whether through available products or customizations, we work hard to provide solutions that are dynamic, creative, and inspired.
 Please visit our services and products pages for detail information around our solutions.

 The level of a liquid or solid inside a container can be defined as a distance between the top surface of the material and a reference point.